Tesla pulls technician training program at Suffolk County Community College

 A manager for Tesla's service training program informed the college in a Feb.
 7 letter obtained by Newsday it would be terminating its agreement with SCCC on April 7.
 The letter asks the college to turn in all of Tesla’s tools, equipment and vehicles.

-Tesla, which disbanded its public relations department in 2020, could not be reached for comment, and it was not immediately clear how much space they required to continue the program.
+Tesla, which disbanded its public relations department in 2020, could not be reached for comment.

 Legis.
 Kevin McCaffrey (R-Lindenhurst), presiding officer of the Suffolk County Legislature, said he was disappointed to learn Tesla would be leaving the college.